piom8813/RecordSweeper/individual-sites.md

 # Individual Sites

 We have found the following public record data publishers.
 Some of them use [data aggregators](aggregators.md) while others use have their own propretiary sources.
-You will have to remove your name from each of these databases to be portive your public records are no longer online.
+You will have to remove your name from each of these databases to be sure your public records are no longer on these websites.
+It is important to note that removal from these databases doesn't remove your records from the original source (often either public records or newspaper/media mentions).
+However, most people don't even know how to get the original sources, so you make it much harder for this information to end up in the hands of people who shouldn't have it.

 ## Addresses.com

 *Rating:* Easy

 Use [this link to opt-out](http://www.addresses.com/optout.php) of Addresses.com.

+## Ancestry.com

+*Rating:* Medium

+Ancestry.com requires you create an account in order to delete information from their site.
+By going to the "Your Account" section of your profile, you'll be able to request partial or complete removal of your information.

 ## Archives.com